intel/pepc/docs/pepc-pstates.rst

    by the OS and thermal conditions.
 In case of 'intel_pstate' driver, use '/sys/devices/system/cpu/intel_pstate/no_turbo', in case of 'acpi-cpufreq' driver, use '/sys/devices/system/cpu/cpufreq/boost'.

-**--min-uncore-freq** *MIN_UNCORE_FREQ*
-   Set the minimum uncore frequency.
-The default unit is 'Hz', but 'kHz', 'MHz', and 'GHz' can also be used (for example '900MHz').
-Uses the same mechanisms as described in the 'info' sub-command.

-   The following special values can also be used:
-   **min**
-      Minimum uncore frequency supported (see '--min-uncore-freq-limit').
-Regardless of the '--mechanisms' option, the 'sysfs' mechanism is always used to resolve 'min' to the actual minimum frequency.
-   **max**
-      Maximum uncore frequency supported (see '--max-uncore-freq-limit').
-Regardless of the '--mechanisms' option, the 'sysfs' mechanism is always used to resolve 'max' to the actual maximum frequency.
-   **mdl**
-      The middle uncore frequency value between minimum and maximum rounded to nearest 100MHz.
-      Regardless of the '--mechanisms' option, the 'sysfs' mechanism is always used to resolve 'mdl' to the actual middle frequency.

-   Note, the 'tpmi' mechanism does not provide minimum or maximum uncore frequency limits (the allowed range).
-As a result, it is possible to set uncore frequency values outside the supported limits, such as setting the minimum frequency below the actual minimum limit.
-Use caution when configuring uncore frequencies with the 'tpmi' mechanism.

-**--max-uncore-freq** *MAX_UNCORE_FREQ*
-   Set the maximum uncore frequency.
-Uses the same mechanisms as described in the 'info' sub-command.
-Similar to '--min-uncore-freq', but applies to the maximum frequency.

 **--epp** *EPP*
    Set EPP (Energy Performance Preference) using 'sysfs' (preferred) or 'msr' mechanisms.
 EPP